openshift/insights-operator/docs/gathered-data.md

 ## ClusterImageRegistry

-fetches the cluster Image Registry configuration
+fetches the cluster Image Registry and Pruner configuration

 Location in archive: config/imageregistry/